Matthew 5

 14 You are like a light for everybody in this world.
 If people build a city on a hill, then other people can see it easily.
 15 Nobody lights a lamp and then puts it under a pot.
 He will put the lamp in a high place.
 Everybody who is in the house can then see the light from the lamp.
 16 You must be sure that your light shines well.
 Then you will give light to other people.
 They will see all the good things that you do.
 Then they will praise God, who is your Father in heaven.’

 5:15At this time, people burned oil in a dish to make a light.
 They called this a lamp.
-When it was burning, they sometimes put it on a place high on a wall.

 17 Jesus said, ‘You should not think that I have come to destroy God's Law.
-Also, I have not come to destroy the messages that God's prophets wrote down.
+Also, I have not come to destroy the messages that God's prophets spoke.
 No, I have not come to destroy their words.
 I have come to make what they taught become true.
-18 I tell you this: One day, even the earth and the sky will finish.
+18 I tell you this.
+One day, even the earth and the sky will finish.
 But while they remain, God's Law will also remain.
 Nobody can remove even the smallest thing from it.
 The Law will remain until everything in it has happened.

 19 A person may choose not to obey a rule in God's Law.
 He may think it is the least important rule.
 He may also teach other people to think like that.
 Then God will call him the least important person in the kingdom of heaven.
 But a person may choose to obey all the rules in God's Law.
 And he may teach other people to obey them too.
-Then God will call that person great in the kingdom of heaven.
-20 I tell you this: You must always do what is right.
+God will call that person great in the kingdom of heaven.
+20 I tell you this.
+You must always do what is right.
 You must live in a way that is better than the teachers of God's Law and the Pharisees.
 You will never come into the kingdom of heaven if you do not do better than them.’

-Jesus teaches about angry people
+Jesus teaches about anger

 23 Maybe you go to the temple to give your gift to God.
 You take it to the altar.
 But then you remember that your brother is angry with you.
 24 You must leave your gift there in front of God's altar.
 First you must go and find your brother.
 Tell him that you are sorry.
 Then you can both become friends with each other again.
 After that, you can return to the altar and give your gift to God.

 25 Also, somebody may say that you have done something wrong against him.
 He may take you to stand in front of the judge.
 You should quickly try to agree with this person.
 Decide with him how to make things right again.
 Do this even while you are going with him to the judge.
 If you do not do that, the judge may agree that you have done a wrong thing.
 Then he will give you to his officer.
 His officer will put you in prison.
-26 I tell you this: You will remain in prison until you have paid all the money, even the last small coin.’
+26 I tell you this.
+You will remain in prison until you have paid all the money, even the last small coin.’

-Jesus teaches people about bad thoughts
+Jesus teaches about bad thoughts

-27 Jesus then said, ‘You know what God's rule says: “You must not have sex with anyone who is not your husband or your wife.”
+27 Jesus then said, ‘You know what God's command says: “You must not have sex with anyone who is not your husband or your wife.”
 28 But what I tell you is this: A man may look at a woman who is not his wife.
 And he may want to have sex with her.
-In his thoughts, he has had sex with her, so he has done a wrong thing.
-29 If your right eye leads you to do wrong things, then you should take it out.
+In his thoughts he has had sex with her, so he has done a wrong thing.
+29 If your right eye causes you to do wrong things, then you should take it out.
 You should throw it away.
 Yes, you will lose one eye.
 But it will be much worse if you keep your whole body and God throws you into hell.
-30 Also, if your right hand leads you to do wrong things, then you should cut it off.
+30 Also, if your right hand causes you to do wrong things, then you should cut it off.
 You should throw it away.
 You will lose one hand.
 But it will be much worse if you keep your body in one piece and go to hell.’

-31 ‘God's Law also says: “Any man who wants to send his wife away must give her a letter.
+31 ‘ God's Law also says: “Any man who wants to send his wife away must give her a letter.
 This letter must say that they are no longer married.”
 32 But what I tell you is this: A man must not send his wife away except for one reason.
 He may only send her away if she has had sex with another man.
 If he sends her away for any other reason, he has done a wrong thing.
-It is like he has caused her to have sex with another man.
+He has caused her to have sex with another man, who is not her husband.
 Also, if a woman has left her husband, another man must not marry her.
 That is the same as if he had sex with another man's wife.’

-Jesus teaches people about promises to God
+Jesus teaches about promises to God

-Jesus teaches how to love people
+Jesus teaches how to love all people

 38 Jesus then said, ‘You also know that God's Law says: “If somebody destroys your eye, then you should destroy that person's eye.
 If somebody destroys your tooth, then you should destroy that person's tooth.”
 39 But what I tell you is this.
 If somebody does something bad to you, do not do anything against him.
-Somebody may slap you on one side of your face.
-Then you should also let him slap the other side of your face.
+Somebody may hit you on one side of your face.
+Then you should also let him hit the other side of your face.

 40 Maybe somebody wants to take you to the judge.
 He says that you should give him your shirt.
 Give the man your shirt, and give him your coat too.
 41 Or a soldier may tell you, “Carry my luggage for one kilometre.”
 You should do that.
 Even agree to carry it for two kilometres.
 42 When people ask you for something, you should give it to them.
 If they ask you to lend them something, then you should not refuse.